coinos/svkeleton/README.md

 ## Svkeleton

-A preconfigured SvelteKit + JIT setup and mono-repo template
+A preconfigured SvelteKit + Tailwind JIT setup and mono-repo template

 Run as [Docker service](#svkeleton-as-a-service) or copy and paste the [barebone dir] where you need.